Abdusshh/Abdusshh/README.md

-## Hi 👋 My name is Abdullah and I am a computer engineering student in Boğaziçi University.
+## Hi 👋 My name is Abdullah and I am a computer engineering student at Boğaziçi University.
 ### I share my Data Science and Game Development projects in my repositories.

 ## CONTACT